TEN WAYS TO GET INVOLVED AT GRACE CHURCH

 6. Help out with Children’s Ministries

 Grace Church offers many opportunities throughout the year designed to help children see and name the love of God at work in their lives.
 Church School meets every Sunday for grades K through 4 from September through June.
 Young people assist in the worship services as acolytes.
 The Christmas Pageant and the Easter Eve walk seek to engage children with the story of our faith.
-Melissa Spindler, our Director of Youth and Family Ministry, coordinates it all.
-She could use your help!
-Contact her at 212 254-2000 x113 or firstname.lastname@example.org.
+Please contact us at 212 254-2000 x113.

 7. Join the Parish Choir